BNasmith/PTForsyth/PTFWorkofChrist.md

 the other phase or detail of the parable, we have chiefly to ask, What was it in the mind of
-Christ for the sake of which He uttered this parable ?
+Christ for the sake of which He uttered this parable?
 Each parable puts in an ample ambit one central idea.
 Now the one ruling idea in the parable of the prodigal son is the idea of the centrality, the completeness, the unreserved-